Franjo Kukuljević

-Franjo Kukuljević (/sh/; 7 October 1909 - 11 August 2002) was a Yugoslav tennis player.
+Franjo Kukuljević (Фрањо Кукуљевић; /sh/; 7 October 1909 - 11 August 2002) was a Yugoslav tennis player.
 He played for the Yugoslavian team at the International Lawn Tennis Challenge from 1930 to 1939.
 He was a 13-time national champion – one in singles, six in doubles and six in the mixed doubles, usually with Vlasta Gostiša.
 He was a Dutch, Indian and Danish champion as well.

 Tennis career

 Franjo Kukuljević first came to attention when he won the National Tennis Championships in 1929.
 This led to him receiving an invitation to join the Kingdom of Yugoslavia Davis Cup team the following year in Zagreb.
 He made his debut with doubles partner Ivan Radović, losing to the Spanish team.
 He was also defeated in his singles match by Enrique Maier due to his lack of match play.
 This was followed by appearances at international tournaments in places such as Kaposvár, Piešťany and Semmering.
 In 1930 he was selected to represent Yugoslavia in the inaugural Balkan Games in Athens, joined by Franjo Šefer and Vlasta Gostiša.
 Playing singles, doubles and mixed doubles matches, they earned a silver medal, the final scores of the top five teams being Romania with 25 points, Yugoslavia with 24, Greece with 18, Bulgaria with 4, and Turkey with 3.

 In 1931 Zagreb welcomed the Japan Davis Cup team consisting of the Sato brothers and Minoru Kawashima who were scheduled to face Yugoslavia in the first round of the Davis Cup in front of 1,500 spectators, which at the time was a record at the tennis courts in Yugoslavia.
 Kukuljević nearly defeated Hyotaro Sato whom he pushed to five sets.
 He competed again at the second Balkan Games.

 In 1932 a rivalry arose between Kukuljević and the up-and-coming talent Franjo Punčec.
 They met in two notable finals, first in the Yugoslavian International Championships, and then in the national championships.
 In both meetings Kukuljević dominated the field and left victorious.
 Kukuljević then returned to Semmering where he booked his first world top ten trophy over a Wimbledon champion, the Australian Jack Crawford.